n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

-mutually exclusive, and they are exhaustive for the set of Indic scripts [listed](#general-information) at the beginning of this document (Devanagari, Bengali, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil, Telugu, Sinhala, and Khmer).
+mutually exclusive, and they are exhaustive for the set of Indic scripts [listed](#general-information) at the beginning of this document (Devanagari, Bengali, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil, Telugu, and Sinhala).

 Implementers who wish to cover additional scripts using the same method would first need to determine whether any additional options